 Bottom Line

-The 72% first-attempt pass rate means this exam is achievable but demands serious preparation.
-The 28% who fail did not prepare seriously enough, skipped domains, or never took practice tests under exam conditions.
-Follow the study plan above, put in 60+ hours, and you join the 72%.
+The exam is very achievable, but it rewards serious preparation.
+Candidates who fall short have usually under-prepared, skipped whole domains, or never taken practice tests under exam conditions.
+Follow the study plan above, put in 60+ hours of focused work, and you walk in ready.

-Our PhlebotomySkills platform includes 500+ ASCP-style practice questions, full-length timed tests, flashcards covering all 5 exam domains, and detailed rationales for every question.
+Our PhlebotomySkills platform includes 60+ ASCP-style practice questions, full-length timed tests, flashcards covering every exam content domain, and detailed rationales for every question.
 Study what the exam actually tests.
 Pass first attempt.